Getting Started

 - Vue Core Adaptation Package: Provides React versions of Vue's commonly used built-in components, core Composition API, etc.

-- Vue Router Adaptation Package: Supports conversion from Vue Router 4.x -> React Router DOM 7.9+
+- Vue Router Adaptation Package: Supports conversion from Vue Router 4.x to React Router DOM 7.9+

 - State Management: None yet